trevordmiller/device-setup/README.md

 ## Automatic

-- Run the bootstrap script (`. ~/Google\ Drive/settings/bootstrap.sh`)
+- Run the bootstrap script (`. ~/Google\ Drive/settings/scripts/script_bootstrap.sh`)

 ## Manual

-_Most things are automatically set up with the bootstrap script - these are the few outstanding manual items_
+_Most things are automatically set up with the bootstrap script ^, but these are the few outstanding manual items_

 - Todoist install (Mac Store Only)
 - Account system logins (iCloud, Facebook, Twitter)